 In order to create exceptional blog content, learn the secrets of famous bloggers and the business strategies these professional bloggers used to build successful blogs.

 It’s the age of the visual web.
 Today visual content is the most engaging form of content online.
 Research says that using images can result in an 85% interaction rate on Facebook and increase retweets by 35% on Twitter.

-4. Create engaging videos
+#4.
+Create engaging videos

-Or maybe you took a test to find out what colour your aura is?
-Have you ever hated on a Facebook friend for sending you a Farmville or Candy Crush request?
+Or maybe you took a test to find out what color your aura is?
+Have you ever hated a Facebook friend for sending you a Farmville or Candy Crush request?

-6. Start a podcast
+#7.
+Start a podcast

 Starting a podcast can help you stand out in the crowded social media sphere and build a base of targeted subscribers who enjoy listening to your content.

 Smartphones and podcasting apps have made listening, subscribing to, and downloading podcasts extremely easy.
 Starting a podcast allows you to tap into a less-crowded market to reach potential customers.